Luisritofilipe/Data-Science-Learning/README.md

 # Data-Science-Learning

 ## Editing the file
-It's a mrkdown file in this repository
+It's a markdown file in this repository